Showing posts with label novels. Show all posts

 Let me explain something about my personality.
 I suppose it is a fault, but an interesting, quirky idiosyncrasy.
 I used to be a competitive tennis player.
 I played tennis in high school and varsity tennis at a major university.
 My senior year in college, I was the Number 1 player on the team for both singles and doubles.
 I was pretty good, but it is all relative.
 I was nowhere near the best or even 100th best, and I always knew this.
 I would never get to play in a major tournament, let alone win one.
 But I kept trying to improve, to get better, and to move up the pack.
 I loved the sport.
 I was hopeful.
 However, if someone had had perfect vision of the future at that time, and they told me that it was a certainty that I would never be the best, I would have quit the game on the spot.
 I actually knew that I would not, could not, ever be the best, but the 1 in a million chance that I might become the best someday is what kept me going.

 And that is the way I now feel about writing.
 I am now wise enough to know that I will never be as good a writer as Steinbeck.
 It is impossible.
 It ain’t gonna happen.
 A few years ago, I outlined a book I had thought about writing for a long time, but I would be disappointed if I ever completed the damn thing, because I would constantly be comparing the result with that of the master.
 That would be frustrating and pitiful.
 It would leave me with a hollow gut.
 So why waste my time?
 After all, there is gardening to do, and bourbon to drink, and cigars to smoke.
 Those activities almost never disappoint me, because I am good at those things.
-Why spend time in an activity where you are mediocre compared to the best, when you can spend that time doing a thing to which you are well suited?
+Why spend time in an activity where you are mediocre compared with the best, when you can spend that time doing a thing to which you are well suited?

 And think how efficient the entire process of publication and book hawking would become if every author adopted my “fault”.
 Certainly, less than 1% of the books that are published these days are worth reading.
 So I would say to these thousands of aspiring authors, “Read Steinbeck.
 Then, forget about writing.
 Don’t embarrass yourselves.
 Save trees and time.
 Take up bowling.
 Streamline your life with wise choices and increase your energy efficiency.”
 I doubt that anyone will take my advice, because they think there is that 1 in a million chance that they might be as good as Steinbeck.
 But I have seen the other side, and I now have perfect vision of the future in this respect, and I’m telling you in no uncertain terms that you will never be that good.